mccourtgabriel/Wazuh-SIEM-Suricata-IDS/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

-To gain hands-on experience on SIEM (Security Information and Event Management)  and IDS (Intrusion Detection System), I created a virtualized environment and used Wazuh, a popular open-source SIEM, and Suricata, an open-source IDS.
+To gain hands-on experience on SIEM (Security Information and Event Management)  and IDS (Intrusion Detection System), I created a virtualized environment and used Wazuh, a popular open-source SIEM and XDR, and Suricata, an open-source IDS.
 The goal was to learn how these systems are implemented, set-up, used, and viewed in a real-world scenario; To further what I know to something I can apply.

 After the succesful implementation, a basic attack is simulated to ensure everything is captured properly; This helps me better understand how a potentil attack will be viewed in real-time.